 Tourism is such an important part of the Cuban economy that the police are extremely harsh on crimes against foreign visitors.
 That means violent crime is almost never directed at tourists.

-Even though the Cuban government doesn’t produce any reliable crime statistics, it is generally considered one of the safer islands to visit in the Carribean.
+Even though the Cuban government doesn't produce any reliable crime statistics, it's generally considered one of the safer islands to visit in the Caribbean.
 At no point during our trip did I feel unsafe.

-That being said, it is always a good idea to take the same precautions as you would in any foreign country.
+That said, it's always a good idea to take the same precautions as you would in any foreign country.
 Petty crimes like pickpocketing can be common in tourist areas.
-Be smart and use your best judgment and you shouldn’t run into any issues.
+Be smart, use your best judgment, and you shouldn't run into any issues.

-Cuba is the largest island in the Carribean.
+Cuba is the largest island in the Caribbean.
 And with all that real estate comes some beautiful beaches.

 Varadero has miles of beautiful turquoise water, white sand beaches, all-inclusive hotels, and even a golf course.
 It was a wonderful change of pace from the hustle and bustle of Havana.
-And in 2019, TripAdvisor named Varadero Beach No. 2 on its list of the world’s best beaches.
-It’s a must-stop if you have time during your trip to Cuba.
+TripAdvisor previously named Varadero Beach No. 2 on its list of the world's best beaches.
+It's a must-stop if you have time during your trip to Cuba.
+We took this day trip from Havana to Varadero through Airbnb Experiences and it was a wonderful excursion.

-If you are staying in Havana and don’t want to venture all the way to Varadero, there are still plenty of beaches in and around the city that are worth a visit.
-Check out Santa Maria del Mar, or Playa de Este.
+If you are staying in Havana and don't want to venture all the way to Varadero, there are still plenty of beaches in and around the city that are worth a visit.
+Check out Santa Maria del Mar or Playas de Este.

 In Cuba, your phone will technically work.
 But making calls, sending texts, and using data is incredibly expensive.

-In my case, my trip to Cuba was an opportunity for a digital detox.
+Our trip to Cuba was an opportunity for a digital detox.
 Other than using my smartphone camera to document the trip, I rarely used my phone.
-Although it was slightly forced, it was the first time in my adult life I’d done it.
-It helped me to connect with the Cuban culture in a way that I might not have with a phone in my hand.
+Although it was slightly forced, it was the first time in my adult life I'd done it.
+It helped me to connect with the Cuban culture in a way that I might not have with a phone constantly in front of my face.
+I'm certain that my fondness for Cuba is due, in part, to the lack of cellular or Wi-Fi connection on the island.

-Communism and over 50 years of Fidel Castro’s rule over Cuba have had a lasting impact on the island.
-As you explore Cuba, it’s common to see propaganda billboards and signage celebrating the 1959 Cuban revolution that swept Castro into power.
+Communism, the U.S. embargo against Cuba, and over 50 years of Fidel Castro's rule over Cuba have had a lasting impact on the island.
+As you explore Cuba, it's common to see propaganda billboards and signage celebrating the 1959 Cuban revolution that swept Castro into power.
+The embargo was put in place in the '60s to limit almost all exports and trade with Cuba.
+The embargo, or el bloqueo (the blockade) as the locals call it, remains in place today.

 The clearest sign of this embargo are all the old U.S. cars scattered across the island, from before the Cuban revolution.
 Dubbed “Yank Tanks” by the locals, they've become a part of the culture.
 Many are incredibly well maintained, and there seems to be a great sense of pride among their owners.